dugjason/nextjs-front-plugin-with-cookie/README.md

 Now you can click back into your Front inbox, and select the plugin in your sidebar.

+## Demo

+A demo version of this application is published at `https://nextjs-front-plugin-with-cookie.vercel.app/`.

+You are welcome to test this by creating a Front Sidebar Plugin app, and adding this as the Side panel URL.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: